 This week, I’m excited to present an interview with my longtime friend and former casting associate Jamie Sparer Roberts.
 She has spent over 20 years in the casting community.
 After starting at Disney as a casting executive in features, she began her current role as head of the Walt Disney Animation Studios casting department, where she has been for the last 10 years.
-During her tenure there, she has cast such iconic films as “Tangled,” “Frozen,” “Wreck-It Ralph,” “Moana,” “Zootopia,” and the upcoming “Ralph Breaks the Internet” and “Frozen 2.”
+During her tenure there, she has cast such iconic films as “Tangled,” “Frozen,” “Wreck-It Ralph,” “Moana,” “Zootopia,” “Ralph Breaks the Internet,” and “Frozen 2.”
 She has won the coveted Casting Society of America’s Artios Award for outstanding achievement in animation three times—plus, Elle magazine named her one of the most powerful women in entertainment in 2014.

 In the 10 years you’ve been doing animation casting, how have things changed?